PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 In 2001, PoC’s friend Knarf (who would play some roles in Naheulbeuk) started his own saga, Les Aventuriers du Survivaure, a parody of science-fiction franchises such as Star Trek and Star Wars.
 John Lang cameos within the work to assure some characters in this saga.
-The story in the comic has overtaken that of the original audiobook series, as the first season not finished yet in the MP3 format.
+The story in its own comic adaptation has overtaken that of the original audiobook series, as the first season not finished yet in the MP3 format.

-After the first two seasons (comprising a total of 30 episodes), John Lang started to write the story as a novel, as he became frustrated by the narrative limitation of the audio support, and seasons 3 to 5 (respectively named La Couette de l’Oubli, L’Orbe de Xaraz and Le Conseil de Suak) were released in 2008, 2009 and 2011.
-L’Orbe de Xaraz was considered good enough that it ended up winning the Prix Merlin.
+After the first two seasons (comprising a total of 30 episodes), John Lang started to write the story as a novel, as he became frustrated by the narrative limitation of the audio support, and seasons 3 to 5 (respectively named La Couette de l’Oubli, L’Orbe de Xaraz and Le Conseil de Suak) were released in 2008, 2009 and 2011 ; L’Orbe de Xaraz and Le Conseil de Suak both received the reader voted Prix Merlin.
 He also rewrited the first two seasons as a prequel novel, including some new scenes, with the goal of eventually translating his entire saga in English.
 A sixth a final season is also planned.

 Though the work has changed mediums twice, PoC has not forsaken the original adaptations of his work, as the comic and audiobook are still in production (both of them featuring some exclusive scenes).